chihoyoon/kimchi-house/README.md

-# The Project Building a Small Food Court (Kimchi House) Website
+# The Project Building a Small Restaurant (Kimchi House) Website